Windhorse is a method, a movement, a community, and a way of life.

 Windhorse Integrative Mental Health would not be what it is today without a few essential community members.
 Deeply indebted, we would like to thank the late Dr. Edward Podvoll for creating and disseminating the Windhorse approach, Jeffrey and Molly Fortuna for founding our nonprofit organization, Connie Packard and Sally Clay (parent and peer advocate respectively) for bringing the power of Trialogue (peers, professionals, family members being equally heard) into our work, former Board Member Cheryl Stevens for introducing to us the Peer Support model, and Marlow Hotchkiss with the Ojai Foundation for teaching us the way of Council (listening and speaking from the heart).
 We thank you.

-Windhorse Integrative Mental Health, Inc. is a coalition of professionals, consumers, and family members committed to providing a comprehensive range of services to disturbed individuals and their families.
+Windhorse Integrative Mental Health, Inc. is a coalition of professionals, consumers, and family members committed to providing a comprehensive range of services to individuals and their families struggling with life-disrupting extreme states of mind.
 Our treatment approach is based upon the recognition that significant recovery from major mental disturbances is possible when catalyzed by authentic therapeutic relationships in home settings.
 To promote recovery, each individual treatment program is designed to attend to the physical, social, mental, and spiritual aspects of the whole person.

 We primarily serve persons suffering from life-disrupting mental states, along with their significant family members.
 Windhorse Integrative Mental Health, Inc. intends to disseminate knowledge gained in the course of this work through publications, training, and educational programs in the field of compassionate whole-person care.
 As a therapeutic community we are committed to the development and well-being of all members, as well as those groups with whom we collaborate.